-The change in government 1979 marked a clear shift in favour encouragement of business and of business creation.
-The costs of employing people have been reduced in the the decrease in the employers' contribution to National Insurance, and other tax burdens on small businesses Various forms of advice to small businesses have been provided through the field offices of agencies.
-The creation of small enterprises has government also been seen by the Thatcher government as a the unemployment problem.
-Thus under Enterprise Allowance, which commenced in 1981, unemployed social were able to receive the equivalent of security for one year whilst running their own small Enterprise Zones were also created early in the Thatcher administration.
+The change in government 1979 marked a clear shift in favour of the encouragement of business and of business creation.
+The costs of employing people have been reduced in the form of the decrease in the employers' contribution to National Insurance, and other tax burdens on small businesses have been lifted.
+Various forms of advice to small businesses have been provided through the field offices of assorted government agencies.
+The creation of small enterprises has also been seen by the Thatcher government as a direct solution to the unemployment problem.
+Thus under the Enterprise Allowance, which commenced in 1981, unemployed people were able to receive the equivalent of social security for one year whilst running their own small business.
+Enterprise Zones were also created early in the Thatcher administration.
 These effectively relieved businesses of paying rates in specified areas of high unemployment.
-Various other forms of deregulation have been introduced to try to assist business and the creation of There has been the Business Expansion subsidises approved expansion of small Space does not permit a detailed assessment these initiatives.
-In general it is true to say that individually they have not achieved the specified they provide another Collectively however pool opportunities, both for business people, and from our point of view for LPs themselves.
-Thatcher government has also contributed in policy and rhetorical terms to seem more respectable and available for the life business individual citizen.
-Indeed, LPs have been given credit and encouragement by the present government.
-This is paradoxical in two senses; first because at the same the government has been making great efforts to inhibit the scope and powers of local government, and secondly actually includes the provision of financial the support resources to underwrite the the activity of local development - alone, the market will not suffice.
+Various other forms of deregulation have been introduced to try to assist business and the creation of enterprise.
+There has been the Business Expansion Scheme which subsidises approved expansion of small business activities.
+Space does not permit a detailed assessment of these initiatives.
+In general it is true to say that individually they have not achieved the specified goals.
+Collectively however they provide another pool of opportunities, both for business people, and from our point of view for LPs themselves.
+Thatcher government has also contributed in policy and rhetorical terms to making business life seem more respectable and available for the individual citizen.
+Indeed, LPs have been given great credit and encouragement by the present government.
+This is paradoxical in two senses; first because at the same time the government has been making great efforts to inhibit the scope and powers of local government, and secondly because the support actually includes the provision of financial resources to underwrite the the activity of local economic development - alone, the market will not suffice.